-There is a project underway to simplify the configuration.
-In the meantime, this manual will attempt to provide all of the necessary information.
+There have been several projects underway to simplify the configuration but so far none has produced useful results.
+In the meantime, this manual will attempt to provides the necessary information.

 Note: There are other software packages which use the MOAS II hardware.
 They are not described in this manual.